carousel/jslibs/README.md

-This is my bash script for fast downloading of most commonly used JS librarieson client side.
+This is my bash script for fast downloading of most commonly used JS libraries on client side.

 It contains curl links to: